Parallel Stochastic Asynchronous Coordinate Descent: Tight Bounds on the Possible Parallelism: Introduction

-The prior analyses demonstrating linear speedup provided a guaranteed bound on performance; at the same time, they implicitly provided a lower bound on the amount of parallelism compatible with linear speedup.
-The best existing lower bound on the possible parallelism shows linear speedup occurs when $q = O(\sqrt{n} \Lmax / \Lresbar)$, where $q$ is an upper bound on how many other updates a single update can overlap, and $\Lmax$ and $\Lresbar$ are Lipschitz parameters defined in Section~\ref{sec::notation}.
-In particular, if the durations of the updates vary by at most a factor of $d$ and $p$ is the number of processors at hand, then $q \le (d+1)(p-1)$.
-In fact, the existing lower bound also holds for objective functions that are \emph{composite}, i.e., of the form $f(\bbx) = g(\bbx) + \sum_{k=1}^n \Psi_k(x_k)$, where $g:\rr^n\ra\rr$ is a convex function with a continuous gradient, and each $\Psi_k:\rr\ra\rr$ is a univariate convex function, but may be non-smooth.
+The best existing lower bound is $\widetilde{q} = \Omega(\sqrt{n} \Lmax / \Lresbar)$, where $\Lmax$ and $\Lresbar$ are Lipschitz parameters defined in Section~\ref{sec::notation}.\footnote{Here, we focus on the case where the step-size used in the asychronous SCD algorithm is 1/$\Lmax$; we will discuss the cases with smaller step-sizes later in the introduction.} Intuitively, one can view this as a lower bound on the possible parallelism supporting linear speedup; for if there are $p$ processors at hand, and if the durations of the updates vary by at most a factor of $d$, then $q \le (d+1)(p-1)$, so achieving linear speedup with up to $q$ updates overlapping implies linear speedup occurs with $p=1+q/(d+1)$ processors.

+We present the first work concerning the inverse problem: to identify a value $\qbar$, such that if $q\ge\qbar$, then this can lead to an undesirable outcome.

-We will present an adversarial family of functions on $\rr^n$ with the following property: if $q$ exceeds $\Theta(\sqrt{n} \Lmax / \Lresbar)$ significantly, then there is an asynchronous schedule for which with high probability no significant progress toward convergence is made for a very long time.
+We will present an adversarial family of functions with the following property: if $q$ exceeds $\Theta(\sqrt{n} \Lmax / \Lresbar)$ significantly, then there is an asynchronous schedule for which with high probability very rapid divergence occurs for a very long time.
 The function family uses a dimensionless parameter $\ep = \Theta(\frac{\Lresbar}{\Lmax\sqrt{n}})$, which is approximately the inverse of the possible parallelism.

 We use the following function family, $f_\ep:\rr^n \ra \rr$: